WICG/portals/README.md

 #### Communications channels that match navigation

-As mentioned above, we prevent communications "to the same extent we prevent it with a cross-site link opened in a new tab".
+As mentioned above, we prevent communications to the same extent we prevent it with a cross-site link opened in a new tab.
 In particular:

-- The URL of the activated portal and the referring URL are available to portals to the same extent they're available to normal navigations.
+- The URL of the portal and the referring URL are available to portals after activation to the same extent they're available to normal navigations.
 Solutions to link decoration will apply to both.

+Note that since a non-activated portal has no storage access, it cannot join any information stored in the URL with any of the portaled site's data.
+So it's only activation, which gives full first-party storage access, which creates a navigation-equivalent communications channel.
+This equivalence makes sense, as activating a portal is much like clicking a link.

 #### TODO